 This traditional Provencal dish of artichokes braised in a tangy, garlic-scented broth makes a perfect first course or side dish for chicken or fish.
 It can also be served chilled as a salad.

-This tasty whole grain dish is rich in flavor--wild mushrooms, shallots, white wine, our savory chicken or veggie stock, Parmesan, and a dash of balsalmic vinegar all add up to a delicious result.
+This tasty whole grain dish is rich in flavor--wild mushrooms, shallots, white wine, Parmesan, a dash of balsamic vinegar, and one of our savory stocks all add up to a delicious result.
 Toss in a handful of cooked seasonal veggies like asparagus, zucchini, or butternut squash for variety.

 Spiced with cumin and flavored with tomatoes and zesty green chiles, this black bean soup is sure to become a family favorite.